- While potential tax law changes are making headlines, most of the proposals will probably not affect your 2021 tax return.

 On the savings side, consider contributing to a Roth IRA or a 529 college savings plan, where any growth accrues tax-free.
 Note that each of these come with various requirements and restrictions, so it makes sense to look into it ahead of time.

-For high earners above the income limits for Roth IRA contributions it may be worthwhile to explore after-tax conversion strategies, because the rules may change after 2021.
+For high earners above the income limits for Roth IRA contributions it may be worthwhile to explore after-tax conversion strategies, because the rules may change in the future.
 The bill before Congress proposes to end many of these opportunities.
 The situation is still developing, so you may want to consult with a tax advisor and financial professional to see how your own situation will be affected.

 If you have money to donate, you have many strategies to consider.
 With the standard deduction at $12,550 for single individuals and $25,100 for married filing jointly (for 2021), it may make sense to try to bunch your itemized deductions to maximize these benefits.